Find a Lease Expert

-- After receiving hundreds of calls for help with leasehold extension here at the HomeOwners Alliance, we went on the search for a leasehold extension solicitor with extensive experience, whose leasehold advice you could rely on, who had great customer feedback and was a member of the Association of Leasehold Enfranchisement practitioners (ALEP).
+After receiving hundreds of calls for help with leasehold issues here at the HomeOwners Alliance, we went on the search for a leasehold specialist solicitor with extensive experience, whose leasehold advice you could rely on, who had great customer feedback and was a member of the Association of Leasehold Enfranchisement practitioners (ALEP).

-- Our chosen partners at Bonallack and Bishop provide FREE initial telephone advice and a FREE ESTIMATE of how much your lease extension is likely to cost you – which will include a very rough estimate of the likely price of your premium, as well as the legal and valuation costs.
+Our chosen partners at Bonallack and Bishop provide FREE initial telephone advice - no strings attached - and a FREE ESTIMATE of how much your lease extension is likely to cost you – which will include a very rough estimate of the likely price of your premium, as well as the legal and valuation costs.